kpaam-cam/lowerfungom-wordlists/README.md

-# KPAAM-CAM wordlists
+# CLDF dataset derived from data collected by Nelson C. Tschonghongei

 ## How to cite

+If you use these data please cite
+- the original source
+  > Tschonghongei, Nelson C. Wordlist collected for the KPAAM-CAM project.
+2021.
-If you use these data please cite this dataset using the DOI of the [particular released version](../../releases/) you were using
+- the derived dataset using the DOI of the [particular released version](../../releases/) you were using

 ## Description